rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterEventHandler.md

 ## Overview

-Handler used to register the event in FCA.This handler intent is identified with field as task and value as "registerEvent" along with the event name in the param field of the payload.
+RegisterEventHandler is invoked when the task specified in the intent has the value "registerEvent".
+This handler is used to register for the event in FCA.

 It performs the following actions :
 1. Parse the input message received to get the event.
-2. Register the event passed in params
+2. Register the event passed in params.
 3. Save the response/error and perform schema validations.
 More about schema validations here : [validation documentation](../Validations.md).
-4. Format the result and send the response back to the IntentReader
+4. Format the result and send the response back to the IntentReader.

 ## Usage
 * Request